Lean Six Sigma Green Belt – QQI Level 7

 Programme accreditation

-This course is validated by QQI (formerly HETAC) at Level 7 on the National Framework of Qualifications.
-Successful delegates will receive a Special Purpose Award, Certificate in Process Engineering (15 ECTS Credits).
+This course is validated by QQI at Level 7 on the National Framework of Qualifications (NFQ).
+Successful learners will receive a Special Purpose Award, Certificate in Process Engineering (15 ECTS Credits).
+Awards made by QQI are on the National Framework of Qualifications (NFQ).

 This programme can be used as a basis for applying for ASQ (American Society for Quality) certification.
-Delegates can sit the ASQ Green Belt certification examination.
+Learners can sit the ASQ Green Belt certification examination.
 Some further self-study will be required.
 ASQ certification is a formal recognition by ASQ that an individual has demonstrated a proficiency within, and comprehension of, a specific body of knowledge.

 How can you progress?